Olivier Langrand, Executive Director

 Annie Kaufmann, Grants Manager

-Annie joined CEPF in 2021 as the grants manager for the Madagascar and the Indian Ocean Islands biodiversity hotspot.
-Annie has a bachelor of science in business administration (International Business) from the University of Southern Mississippi and a degree in accounting from Madison Technical College in Wisconsin.
-Prior to joining CEPF, Annie worked as a grants administrator for the Brookings Institution and as a contract and grants accountant for both the University of Southern Mississippi and Mary’s Center in Washington D.C.
-Annie was born and raised in Madagascar and in her free time, she likes to cook, travel and take photographs.
+Annie is the grant manager for the Madagascar and the Indian Ocean Islands Biodiversity Hotspot.
+During her first two and a half years with CI, while managing Madagascar and its neighboring islands, she was the grant manager for the Guinean Forests of West Africa, and the Mediterranean Basin-North Africa Biodiversity Hotspots.
+Annie has a Bachelor of Science in business administration / International Business and a degree in accounting.
+Prior to joining CEPF, Annie worked as a grants administrator for the Brookings Institution and as a contract and grants accountant for many years.
+Annie was born and raised in Madagascar and in her free time likes to cook, travel, and take photographs.

 Nina Marshall, Senior Director of Monitoring, Evaluation and Outreach